 Tender, Negotiation, and Deadline

-One thing to note - the real estate agent is bound by code to present all offers to the vendor.
-So don't take their suggestion, you can do your own thing.
+One thing to remember: real estate agents are bound by code to present all offers to the vendor.
+While they may provide guidance, you can submit the offer you feel is right.

 Tender